 Leverage at Cryptoexchanges

 You have the option to use leverage trading on some Forex and Cryptocurrency Exchanges.

 Leverage Trading is the possibility to trade an amount, which you don’t have at your disposal.
-Normaly Cryptocurrency Exchanges offer a leverage of 1:10.
-This means, that for each dollar you get 10 dollars of buying power.
+Normally Cryptocurrency Exchanges offer a leverage of up to ten to one (10:1).
+This means, that for each dollar you get 10 dollars of buying or selling power.

-In conclusio this means a higher risk and a possible higher profit.
+In conclusion, this means a higher risk and a possible higher reward.

 Getting started trading cryptocurrencies like Bitcoin

 The first thing you need is a wallet.
-Only then you are able to buy crypto-currencies like bitcoin or ethereum and protect them.
-We have made a guide on how to obtain bitcoin already, check it out if you don’t already posses one.
+Only then you are able to buy cryptocurrencies like Bitcoin or Ether and protect them.
+We have made a guide on how to obtain Bitcoin already, check it out if you don’t already posses one.

-The majority of cryptocurrency exchanges have a free a wallet along the ability to trade, but we suggest, that you don’t put all your bitcoin at one place.
-This way you can minimize your risk of an exchange getting broke (f.e.
+The majority of cryptocurrency exchanges have a free a wallet along the ability to trade, but we suggest, that you don’t put all your cryptos in one place.
+This way you can minimize your risk of an exchange going broke (f.e.
 MT GOX), being scammed or getting hacked.

-Now after you bought yourself some bitcoin, the time has come to choose your exchange place.
-This is where you are able to instantly trade from one cryptocurrency into a different one.
+Now after you bought yourself some Bitcoin, the time has come to choose your exchange platform.
+This is where you are able to instantly trade one cryptocurrency into another.
 Take note of the currency trading pairs – each exchange has a list of their own.
 There are exchanges, where you are able to only exchange Bitcoin to Altcoin, but not Altcoin to any other Altcoin.
 This hinders the ability to trade fast and flexible.
 That is why we have made a list of the best crypto-exchanges.
 On this list you can find the most competitive bitcoin brokers available, offering lowest transaction fees.

 Automated Bitcoin bot trading